Dr. Maximilian Häberle

 Welcome!

-Previously, I obtained a bachelor's and a master's degree in physics at the University of Heidelberg.
-During my undergraduate studies I spent time at the European Southern Observatory in Chile and the Space Telescope Science Institue in Baltimore, USA.
+Previously, I obtained my PhD from Heidelberg University, working at the MPIA under the supervision of Nadine Neumayer and Tom Herbst.
+During my undergraduate studies, I also spent time at the European Southern Observatory in Chile and the Space Telescope Science Institute in Baltimore, USA.

 My research focuses on observational studies of globular clusters and the search for intermediate-mass black holes in their centers.
 For this, I use various telescopes and instruments to obtain high-precision proper motion measurements of the cluster's individual stars and to understand their dynamics.